tingley/tm3/README.markdown

 Concurrent writes
 -----------------

 TM3 uses "SELECT...FOR UPDATE" during write operations in order to prevent duplicate source TUs from being written out.
-This is not ideal.
+However, it also uses Hibernate's `Session.lock()` method to lock any Hibernate-managed objects.
+None of this is really that great.

 Building and Testing
 ====================